Off-centre ignition of sub-Chandrasekhar white dwarfs does not resolve the tension with the observed $t_0$-$M_{\rm{Ni}56}$ relation of type Ia supernovae: Acknowledgements

 \section{Acknowledgements}

-We thank Amir Sharon for performing the MC $\gamma$-ray transport calculations and Boaz Katz for the useful discussions.
-DK is supported by a research grant from The Abramson Family Center for Young Scientists, and by the Minerva Stiftung.
+We thank Amir Sharon for performing the Monte-Carlo $\gamma$-ray transport calculations and Boaz Katz for the useful discussions.
+Doron Kushnir is supported by a research grant from The Abramson Family Center for Young Scientists, and by the Minerva Stiftung.